 The dispute arose shortly after ZeniMax received 500 million dollars in its lawsuit against Oculus VR, filed according to the allegation that Oculus co-founder, Palmer Luckey, had violated an NDA before working with ZeniMax on VR technology in the 2012-13.
 Carmack, who joined Oculus as CTO just before his departure from id Software (he has worked in both companies for a short time), said that ZeniMax had failed to make the final payment of the acquisition, and therefore he still owed him 22,5 millions.

-My personal legal disputes are over - Zenimax has been fully satisfied with all of the obligations.
+My personal legal disputes are over - Zenimax has fully satisfied their obligations to me from the purchase of Id Software, and we have released all claims against each other.
 (The appeal for Oculus still goes forward)

 Using Cookies and Similar Technologies by Talking About Video Games

 What are cookies and how they are used

 Like most internet sites, Talk Of Video Games uses small text files that are saved on your computer, tablet or mobile device to record certain data each time you visit or interact with our site.

 Specific cookie names and types may change over time.
 To help you better understand these rules and use these technologies by talking about video games, here are some terms with their definitions.
 Cookies: small text files (typically formats from letters and numbers) that are saved in the user's browser or device memory when visiting a site or viewing a message.
 Cookies allow a site to recognize a particular device or browser.

 Session cookies expire at the end of the browser session and allow Parliamo Di Videogiochi to link the user's actions during that specific session.
 Cookies can be disabled or removed using the tools available in most browsers.
 Cookie preferences must be set separately for each browser used, as each of them offers specific features and options.